Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 Why does acidity happen even without eating?

-Understanding acidity on empty stomach needs a deeper look at how digestion, stomach acid, bile, stress, and daily habits interact.
+Understanding acidity on empty stomach requires a deeper look at digestion rhythm, stomach acid balance, bile flow, stress, and daily habits.
 It is not just about food.
 It is about timing, balance, and how the body prepares itself for digestion.
+Many people experiencing this also deal with related causes of acidity.

 What exactly is acidity on an empty stomach?